-76 Coastal upwelling events are prominent mesoscale features in the Gulf of Finland 77 (Uiboupin and Laanemets, 2009) leading to considerable vertical transport of nutrients into 78 the euphotic layer (Laanemets et al., 2011; Lips et al., 2009) and influencing the phytoplankton growth and species composition (e.g. Lips and Lips, 2010).
-Analysis of 79 80 Ferrybox data collected along the ferry line Tallinn-Helsinki in the central part of the Gulf of Finland revealed occurrence of the two types of upwelling events (Kikas and Lips, 2015).
-81 82 Beside of the classical coastal upwelling with a strong upwelling front, the second type of upwelling events existed where a gradual decrease of surface layer temperature from the open 83 84 sea towards the coast was observed.
-The latter type was characterized by a relatively high spatial variability at scales of a few to ten kilometers, which as suggested by Kikas and Lips 85 (2015) could be a sign of sub-mesoscale dynamics in the case of wind forcing not strong 86 enough to produce an Ekman transport in the entire surface layer.
-This suggestion of higher 87 sub-mesoscale activity associated with some types or phases of coastal upwelling has to be 88 89 analyzed further.
-Such analysis based on combined Ferrybox, buoy profiler and Scanfish data was one of the tasks of the present study.
-90
+Coastal upwelling events are prominent mesoscale features in the Gulf of Finland (Uiboupin and Laanemets, 2009) leading to considerable vertical transport of nutrients into the euphotic layer (Laanemets et al, 2011; Lips et al., 2009) and influencing

+- 25 the phytoplankton growth and species composition (e.g. Lips and Lips, 2010).
+Analysis of Ferrybox data collected along the ferry line Tallinn-Helsinki in the central part of the Gulf of Finland revealed occurrence of the two types of upwelling events (Kikas and Lips, 2015).
+Beside of the classical coastal upwelling with a strong upwelling front, the second type of upwelling events existed where a gradual decrease of surface layer temperature from the open sea towards the coast was observed.
+The latter type was characterized by a relatively high spatial variability at scales of a few to ten kilometers, which as suggested by - 30 Kikas and Lips (2015) could be a sign of sub-mesoscale dynamics in the case of wind forcing not strong enough to produce an Ekman transport in the entire surface layer.

-According to the theory of quasi-geostrophic turbulence, the shape of the energy spectrum 91 92 should follow the -3 slope in the logarithmic scale at the spatial scales below the mesoscale 93 (Charney, 1971).
-It has been shown that if the spatial resolution of numerical models was increased the spectral slope converted rather to -2 than -3 (Capet et al., 2008) suggesting that 94 95 sub-mesoscale processes play an important role in the energy cascade from larger to smaller scales.
-Still, it is a major challenge to map sub-mesoscale processes and phenomena by in situ 96 97 observations.
-Due to the temporal and spatial scales to be resolved, distinction between the temporal and spatial variability is difficult based on the high-resolution 3-D surveys by a 98 single technique, platform or device.
-We have applied in situ observations, using both 99 autonomous devices and research vessel, for mapping temporal variability in temperature, 100 101 salinity and chlorophyll a distribution patterns in the Gulf of Finland.
-Close to the Ferrybox line Tallinn-Helsinki, an autonomous profiler was deployed in the summers of 2009-2012.
-This dataset allows us to estimate the temporal changes in the horizontal distribution patterns in the surface layer and vertical stratification (vertical temperature and salinity distribution) at a station close to the Ferrybox line simultaneously.
-In addition, Scanfish surveys were conducted in the area to reveal the spatial variability in the sub-surface layer.
+According to the theory of quasi-geostrophic turbulence, the shape of the energy spectrum should follow the -3 slope in the logarithmic scale at the spatial scales below the mesoscale (Charney, 1971).
+It has been shown that if the spatial resolution of numerical models was increased the spectral slope converted rather to -2 than -3 (Capet et al., 2008).
+Still, it is a major challenge to map sub-mesoscale processes and phenomena by in situ observations.
+Due to the temporal and spatial scales to be resolved, distinction between the temporal and spatial variability is difficult based on the high-resolution 3-D surveys by a single technique, platform or device.
+We have applied in situ observations, using both autonomous devices and research vessel, for mapping temporal variability in temperature, salinity and chlorophyll a distribution patterns in the Gulf of Finland.
+Close

-107 The main aim of the present paper is to describe spatial and temporal variability at the mesoscale and sub-mesoscale, indicate the main sub-mesoscale features and their effects on 108 the vertical stratification as well as chlorophyll a dynamics under different forcing conditions 109 110 by combining high-resolution observational data (Ferrybox, buoy profiler, and Scanfish).
-We would like to demonstrate that multi-sensor in situ observations, initiated to meet the data 111 112 needs in operational oceanography, are able to resolve the sub-mesoscale features and are a good basis for descriptive and statistical analysis of mesoscale and sub-mesoscale 113 114 variability/features in the Gulf of Finland.
-The hypothesis that under certain mesoscale conditions, such as development and relaxation of coastal upwelling events in a stratified 115 116 estuary, the sub-mesoscale processes are more energetic than predicted by the theory of quasigeostrophic turbulence in the ocean interior is tested.
-117
+- 5 to the Ferrybox line Tallinn-Helsinki, an autonomous profiler was deployed in the summers of 2009-2012.
+This data set allows us to estimate simultaneously the temporal changes of the horizontal distribution patterns in the surface layer and vertical stratification (vertical temperature and salinity distribution) at a station close to the Ferrybox line.
+In addition, Scanfish surveys were conducted in the area to reveal the spatial variability in the sub-surface layer. - The main aim of the present paper is to describe spatial and temporal variability at the mesoscale and sub-mesoscale, indicate the main features and their effects on the vertical stratification as well as chlorophyll a dynamics under different forcing conditions by combining high-resolution observational data (Ferrybox, buoy profiler, Scanfish).
+We would like to demonstrate that multi-sensor in situ observations, initiated to meet the data needs in operational oceanography, are able to resolve the sub-mesoscale and are a good basis for descriptive and statistical analysis of mesoscale and sub-mesoscale variability/features in the Gulf of Finland.